sm1lexops/cloud-resume-challenge/README.md

 ![cloud-resume-challenge](assets/cloud-resume-challenge.png)

-> This Challenge Came Up With [Forrest Brazeal](https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/)
+This Challenge Came Up With [Forrest Brazeal](https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/)

-> At this project, we'll tackle all of these [Cloud Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/). `all conditions are clickable`
+At this project, we'll tackle all of these [Cloud Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/). `all conditions are clickable`

+ *In this project, I will attempt to describe how to create a static S3 website for your resume, dividing it into two (maybe 3) steps:*

+    - Step 1: Using AWS Management Console without load balancer
+    - Step 2: Using Terraform as IaC with ALB
+    - (Maybe)Step 3: Using SDKs
+    - Step 4: Improving Later...

+> First Diagramm for Step 1

 ![Cloud Resume Architecture Diagram](assets/cloud-resume-arch.png)

+> Our Initial Step 1 Diagramm

 ## Challenges